 It wasn’t easy, making that change.

-My husband was upset with me for leaving a good job as I wasn’t bringing in the income our family of hungry teenagers was used to.
+My husband wasn’t too happy about it because now he felt the burden of being the sole provider of income for our family of four.
 I certainly had no clue about how I could possibly earn a living from dancing, so I tried not to think about it.
-The only thing that kept me going was the pop culture phrase at the time, “Do what you love and the money will follow.”
+To be sure, the only thing that kept me going was the pop culture phrase at the time, “Do what you love and the money will follow.”
 It was like a guidepost or an arrow pointing me away from safe toward inspirational.
-I knew it could be possible and I held on to that mantra like a dog on a bone.
+Beyond a doubt, I knew it could be possible and I held on to that mantra like a dog on a bone.

-Since I loved any kind of dancing, and wanted to believe that if I just started dancing, something would happen….
-I danced in my living room, danced in a modern sacred dance company, danced in clubs!
-However I grew restless with only that and what I really wanted was to teach my own kind of dance class.
-Once I realized that, I took a Nia® White Belt training in Lansing, Michigan and started teaching dance/fitness to 2-4 people once/week.
-That was the leg up I needed.
-It pulled everything together including my love of theatre, drama, dance, music and making people happy!
+Dancing in my living room led to dancing in clubs which led to performing in a modern sacred dance company!
+Even so, I grew restless with only that and what I really hungered for was teaching my own kind of dance class.
+Once I realized that, I found Nia® and started teaching dance/fitness classes right away.
+Nia pulled all my “loves” together, including my love of theatre, drama, dance, music and teaching!

-The next 10 years I danced up a storm, and at my peak, taught 275 students 20 hours/week.
-As part of that creative streak, I got asked to create and teach a 2 year Movement Arts component in a Theatre Arts Program at a local college.
+If something didn’t work, I’d find a way to change it.
+The next 10 years I danced up a storm, and at my peak, taught 275 students each week.
+As part of that creative streak, I created and taught the Dance component of a 2 yr Theatre Arts degree at a local college.
 I pinched myself with the dance career I had created in my 40’s!
-I was totally inspired, fulfilled and living my dream of working with happy successful people who were happy to pay me to do my unique work in the world!
+My dream of working with happy successful people who were pleased to pay me for my expertise was my new reality!

-1) I took an honest in-depth look at my current job.
 I asked, “Who am I doing this for?
 Why am I doing it?
-What else could I choose that would be more aligned with “me,” and would make money too?”
-I realized my body wanted to move a lot more than sitting at a desk or in meetings or driving.
+What else could I choose that would be more aligned with “me,” and would make money too?
+In addition, I realized I needed to move my body a lot more than sitting all the time.

-2) I got clear about who I wanted to work with.
-I realized that my clients in social work were mandated to see me and didn’t necessarily desire to change.
-I imagined the possibility of working with happy, successful people who wanted to pay me for my expertise.
+2) Get clear about who you want to work with.
+My social work clients were mandated to see me and didn’t always desire to change.
+In any case, I imagined the possibility of working with happy, successful people who wanted to pay me for my expertise.

-3) I trusted myself to explore something more, something fresh and different!
+3) Trust yourself to explore something fresh and different!
 I didn’t give up.
-I kept asking, what else can I learn?
-Where else can I share the dance?
-That query led me on all kinds of adventures like teaching dance to 20 year old acting students, teen figure-skating champions, groups of Brownies and Girl Guides, a troupe of retired men in their 70’s!
+For example, I kept asking, “what else can I learn, where else can I share the dance?”
+In fact, that query led me on all kinds of adventures like teaching dance to 20 year old acting students, teen figure-skating champions and so much more.

-4) I was willing to lose the security of a regular pay check.
-I was willing to be extremely uncomfortable waiting it out in the unknown.
-I was willing to fail.
+4) BE willing to lose the security of a regular pay check.
+Being extremely uncomfortable waiting it out in the unknown was my new MO.
+In effect, I was willing to fail.